hammerheim-game/hammerheim-rules/3-warbands/witch-hunters.md

 persistence, they travel the length and breadth of the Empire, preaching their view of the end of the world.
-With their rousing speeches, Witch Hunters can muster these dangerous lunatics to fight in the streets of Hammerheim, where no sane man dares tread.
+With their rousing speeches, Witch Hunters can muster these dangerous lunatics to fight in the streets of Mordheim, where no sane man dares tread.
 Flagellants are extremely dangerous opponents in close combat, for they have the strength of madmen, and their bodies have become inured to pain because of self-mutilation.